rd--/blksc3/js/README.md

 Names are equal except in the case of binary operators, where .stc has infix operator names such as _+_ .js has functions names such as _add_.

+Operations that have variants for Websocket and Wasm forms should have equal names.
+Play, Reset.